Cerenaut/agi/CONTRIBUTING.md

 - [Project AGI Website](https://agi.io)
 - [Technical Documentation](./docs)

-## Code Structure
-This repository consists of:

-- Java core algorithmic components ```/code/core/src/io/agi/core```
-- Java experimental framework components ```/code/core/src/io/agi/framework```
-- Web based graphical UI ```/code/www```
-- Associated scripts ```/bin```

-Compute nodes have a RESTful API, so it is possible to implement components in other languages, or write alternative visualisations.
-The full documentation for the API can be found in [/docs/API/http.swagger.yaml](./docs/API/http.swagger.yaml).

 ## Development Environment
 This section builds upon the basic instructions given in the README.
 The following instructions only applies for setting up the local environment for development purposes.